livebook-dev/livebook/docs/deployment/docker.md

 ## Deploy notebooks as applications

 It is possible to deploy any notebook as an application in Livebook.
-Inside the notebook, open up the Application pane on the sidebar (with a rocket icon), click "Deploy with Docker", and follow the required steps.
-You will be able to choose a Livebook image, preset clustering options, and more.
+Inside the notebook, open up the Application pane on the sidebar (with a rocket icon), click "Manual Docker deployment", and follow the required steps.

-If you are using [Livebook Teams](https://livebook.dev/teams/), you will also have access to airgapped notebook deployment with pre-configured Zero Trust Authentication, shared team secrets and file storages.
-To get started, open up Livebook, click "Add Organization" on the sidebar, and visit the "Airgapped Deployment" section of your organization.
+If you are using [Livebook Teams](https://livebook.dev/teams/), you can also deploy with the click of a button by running Livebook servers inside your infrastructure.
+To get started, open up Livebook and click "Add Organization" on the sidebar.
+Once completed, open up the Application pane on the sidebar (with a rocket icon), click "Deploy with Livebook Teams".

+Livebook Teams also support airgapped deployments, pre-configured Zero Trust Authentication, shared team secrets, file storages, and more.